-Onion and garlic both contain fructans (oligosaccharides) and therefore during a restrictive phase of the low FODMAP diet, they should be excluded from the diet.
+Onion and garlic both contain fructans (oligosaccharides) and therefore during the first step of the low FODMAP diet, they should be excluded from the diet.
 However, there are a few tricks of the trade to get keep their flavor in your cooking.

 The fructan content in onion and garlic are soluble in water.
 This means that if you put onion or garlic into a soup or stock, some of the fructan content will leach out into the water.
 Therefore the strategy of putting a whole onion or garlic clove into a soup and then pulling the pieces out before consuming the soup will not work, as the fructan content will have already leached into the water.

 In an oil based dish the fructans will not leech out (as fructans are not soluble in oil).
 Therefore, if you are making something based in oil, for example a stir-fry, it is possible to add a large piece of onion or a whole garlic clove and simply pull the pieces out before adding other ingredients.
 This way you will have the flavour without the fructan content leaching into the meal.